How to use examples of unreasonable behaviour to divorce your partner

 “The Respondent and the Petitioner stopped socialising together in January 2015 which led the Petitioner to feel…”

-If you are doing your petition online, these will need to be in the first person.
+If you are doing your divorce application (previously called the divorce petition) online, these will need to be in the first person.
 For example:

 My husband and I stopped socialising together in January 2015 which led me to feel…”